 '''

 sysadm_failsafe2.sw.desktop

 sysadm_failsafe2.sw.client

 sysadm_base.sw.client

 sysadm_cluster.sw.client

-java_eoe.sw version 3.1.1
+java2_eoe.sw

+java2_eoe.sw32

 '''

-• If the administrative workstation is an IRIX machine that launches the GUI client from a Web browser that supports Java, install the java_plugin from the CXFS CD.
+If the administrative workstation is an IRIX machine that launches the GUI client from a web browser that supports Java, install the 1.4.1 java_plugin from the IRIX applications CD.
 (However, launching the GUI from a Web browser is not the recommended method on IRIX.
 Running the GUI client from an IRIX desktop is preferred.)